 6. Use apps and websites that rate sustainable brands

 Cue Good on you, app and website that ranks tons of sustainable brands according to ethical and environmental aspects.
-They do the dirty job so that you can just relax and go on with your shopping.
+They do all the difficult work so that you can just relax and go on with your shopping.

-I use it mostly as a tool to discover new sustainable fashion brands – they update their directory very often and are very reliable.
+I use it mostly as a tool to discover new sustainable fashion brands – they update their directory very often and imo they’re very reliable.

 7. Follow sustainable fashion Instagrammers, bloggers and magazines